-Grazing at the 4.5 leaf stage provides the highest proportion of leaf and the highest quality grass for cow consumption.
-Grazing past this stage increases the stem growth and that stem fraction accumulates with each grazing.
-To provide winter-spring forage kikuyu is commonly oversown each autumn with annual Ryegrass or less commonly, Oats, Brassica or White Clover.
+Kikuyu's soft stems grow relatively upright and produce a high number of leaves relative to other grasses.
+Kikuyu is capable of high summer growth, but milk production can be limited by its relatively low quality.
+Thus, to maximise production of cows per hectare, it is essential to maximise the quality of the pasture consumed.
+Grazing at the 4.5 leaf stage provides the highest proportion of leaves and therefore increases quality.
+Grazing past this stage increases its stem growth, allowing the stem fraction to accumulate with each grazing.
+To provide winter to spring forage kikuyu is commonly oversown each autumn with annual ryegrass or less commonly with oats, brassicas or clovers.
 A smooth transition from the summer kikuyu phase to the winter forage at both the establishment and heading of the annual forage is essential.
-It should be planted in a well prepared field under favourable conditions of adequate moisture and soil fertility.
+It should be planted in a well-prepared field, under favourable conditions of adequate moisture and soil fertility.

 Kikuyu is an aggressive and vigorous perennial grass that spreads by surface and underground stolons.
 It normally creates a dense mat of stolons and stems, outcompeting many other species in the long run.